Notification

 Indentation indicates structure and hierarchy and defines nested key-pairs.

 In the example, the parent key = metadata.
 The keys name and description are child keys nested under the parent key metadata.
-The nested keys are each indented by 2 spaces or 1 tab to indicate their hierarchy.
+The nested keys are each indented by 2 spaces or one tab to indicate their hierarchy.

 metadata: